betfair-datascientists/betfair-datascientists.github.io/src/tutorials/historicStreamFiles.md

 What it contains:

- - Every bet that was placed, matched, or cancelled on every runner in the market in GBP
+ - Every bet that was placed, matched, or cancelled on every runner in the market in GBP (British Pounds)
  - Information about the market and status of every runner at every point in time

 What it does not contain: